Phalcode/gamevault-docs/docs/client-docs/setup.md

 #### Option 2: Using the Demo Server

-If you only want to try out GameVault, without setting up your own server, you can use the demo server.
-There are no real games on the demo server and the functionality is very limited.
-ToFollow the instructions below:
+If you only want to try out GameVault, without setting up your own server, you can use our demo server.
+There open-source videogames available.
+Keep in mind that you will have mostly read-only non-admin rights on that server.
+To use the demo server, follow the instructions below:

 1. Enter "demo.gamevau.lt" as the URL in the provided field.
 2. This will allow you to explore the features and functionality of GameVault.